 |Dangerous Dog Declarations||30|

-+ Source: Animal Control Advisory Board 2013 Five Year Plan for Animal Services
++ Source: Animal Services Advisory Board 2013 Five Year Plan for Animal Servicess

-NC General Statute GS 130 A-192 establishes that Animal Control Officers must "Check to see If the owner’s identification can be found on the animal."
+NC General Statute GS 130 A-192 establishes that Animal Services Officers must "Check to see If the owner’s identification can be found on the animal."
 If the owner is known, they must be notified in writing to have the animal vaccinated and provide certification of such within 3 days.
-Once 3 days have passed, the statute is silent on what actions Animal Control officers may take when the owner has been identified.
-It is Animal Control’s practice to either educate owners to comply, assess civil penalties and/or eventually impound animals.
+Once 3 days have passed, the statute is silent on what actions Animal Services officers may take when the owner has been identified.
+It is Animal Services’s practice to either educate owners to comply, assess civil penalties and/or eventually impound animals.

-If the owner’s identification is not on the animal and "the animal Control officer
+If the owner’s identification is not on the animal and "the Animal Services officer

-does not otherwise know who the owner is, the animal Control officer may
+does not otherwise know who the owner is, the Animal Services officer may

 impound the animal" for not less than 72 hours.
-During impoundment, Animal Control
+During impoundment, Animal Services

 is to make "reasonable efforts" to locate the owner.
 If not reclaimed by the owner,